Krishnaadupula/Heart-Disease-SQLData-Analyst-Student-Project/README.md

-Heart Disease SQL Data Analyst Student Project
+❤️ Heart Disease SQL Data Analyst Student Project

 This is a complete, hands-on student portfolio project based on a heart disease dataset — designed to help learners practice SQL and demonstrate real-world healthcare analytics skills.
 It walks through diagnostic profiling, risk segmentation, and time-series analysis using SQL.

 This project is perfect for:

-Students learning SQL and data analytics
+🎓 Students learning SQL and data analytics

---Anyone interested in healthcare data
+🩺 Anyone interested in healthcare data

---Preparing for internships or entry-level roles in healthtech or public health
+💼 Preparing for internships or entry-level roles in healthtech or public health

---Project Overview
+📌 Project Overview

 The goal is to simulate how data analysts in healthcare use SQL to:

- Explore patient demographics and disease prevalence
+✅ Explore patient demographics and disease prevalence

- Analyze health indicators like cholesterol, ST depression, and heart rate
+✅ Analyze health indicators like cholesterol, ST depression, and heart rate

- Segment patients into risk groups using multi-factor logic
+✅ Segment patients into risk groups using multi-factor logic

- Track disease cases over time for public health monitoring
+✅ Track disease cases over time for public health monitoring

- Dataset Overview
+📁 Dataset Overview

 The dataset mimics a real-world clinical heart disease database.
 Each row represents a patient record with diagnostic features, test results, and disease status.

-Columns:
+🧾 Columns:

 age: Patient age